awsdocs/aws-codebuild-user-guide/doc_source/sample-access-tokens.md

 # Use access tokens with your source provider in CodeBuild<a name="sample-access-tokens"></a>

  This sample shows you how to connect to GitHub or Bitbucket with an access token\.
-For GitHub or GitHub Enterprise, you use a personal access token\.
+For GitHub or GitHub Enterprise Server, you use a personal access token\.
 For Bitbucket, you use an app password\.

 ## Access token prerequisites<a name="sample-access-tokens-prerequisites"></a>